equitablegrowth/VZ_historicalminwage/README.md

 ## Contents of /code/
 Run the following do-files to create the state and substate-level extracts.
-You will need to change the $home directory in these do-files to match your directory setup.
+You will need to change the ${home} directory in these do-files to match your directory setup.

 1. state_mw.do - creates a state-level data